braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 ### Group

-When you call _group_ in Segment, we will record a custom attribute with the name `ab_segment_group_<groupId>`, where `groupId` is the group's ID in the method's parameters.
-For example, if the group's ID is `1234`, then the custom attribute name will be `ab_segment_group_1234`.
-The value of the custom attribute will be set to `true`.
+when you call _group_ in segment, we will record a custom attribute with the name `ab_segment_group_<groupid>`, where `groupid` is the group's id in the method's parameters. for example, if the group's id is `1234`, then the custom attribute name will be `ab_segment_group_1234`. the value of the custom attribute will be set to `true`.

 ### Track

-When you _track_ an event, we will record that event as a [custom event][13] using the name provided.
+when you _track_ an event, we will record that event as a [custom event][13] using the name provided.

 | Segment Method | Braze Method | Example <br> `segment` > `braze`|
 |---|---|---|